El

 Tuesday, 30 May 2006

 As announced I summarised the results of our Accessibility meets Usability weekend in a (long but interesting) report available on OpenUsability (PDF).
 We did usability tests with several KDE features for partially sighted people and the Gnopernicus screen reader for Gnome.
+The goal of the usability tests was not to achieve statistical data, but to gain an understanding of the needs of the represented user types.
 Read More

 confused